-The average cost of home insurance in California is $1,380 a year or $115 a month, which is much lower than the U.S. national average rate of $2,777 annually.
-Of course, California is a big state and rates vary by location.
+The average cost of home insurance in California is $1,380 a year or $115 a month, well below the national average annual rate of $2,777.
+Of course, California home insurance rates vary by location; home insurance rates in Los Angeles are above average, while homeowners in San Jose pay lower-than-average rates.

-- Allstate has the cheapest average home insurance rates in California at $849 a year.
+- Allstate has the cheapest average home insurance rates in California at $849 a year but is currently not writing new policies in California.

 - How much is homeowners insurance in California?

-- Homeowners insurance California rates by ZIP code
+- California home insurance rates by ZIP code

 - Home insurance cost in California by city